madalin312/pnc_documents/documents/CORPORATE GOVERNANCE GUIDELINES (NG 11-05-24 and BOD 11-07-24) (final).md

 - · Audit
 - · Human Resources
-- Nominating and Governance
+- .
+Nominating and Governance
-- Risk
+- .
+Risk
 - · Executive

 ## The PNC Financial Services Group, Inc. Corporate Governance Guidelines

-(As approved bytheBoard ofDirectorsonNovember7,2024)
+(As approved by the Board of Directors on November7, 2024)

 ## Board Operations